Engagement Announcement or Bridesmaid Proposal

 A One-on-One Conversation

 Before you even ask your bridesmaids to join you on this journey, there are a lot of things you and your partner need to consider first.
 Breaking down the essentials before bringing others into the equation means too many opinions won’t muddle your wedding vision.
 After all, it is a wedding between you and your partner, and while you appreciate others’ input, you can always take their opinions under advisement at a later date.
-Besides, you’ll feel a lot better having details sorted out, so you can field all of the incoming questions once you announce the big news.
+Besides, you’ll feel a lot better if you sort all the details out.
+This way you can field all of the incoming questions once you announce the big news.

 Now that you have the details and the team, you can confidently announce the engagement to the world.
 When it comes to the engagement party that will soon approach, there will be no need to worry because the “team bride” is already assembled and by your side.